alansary/vuikit/README.md

 While it is possible to use UIkit by its own when building Vue components, you may find yourself relying on too many dependencies and building a wrapper to fill the missing logic gap.
 Vuikit solves all that by providing native, unopinionated, components outputting UIkit layout.

+**Notice** that Vuikit 0.6.x is based on UIkit 2 while UIkit 3 based version is under development on Next branch.

 ## Supporting Vuikit

 Special thanks to the supporters who help pushing this project forward.